I Am a Procrastinator

 You see, since I have gone solo-freelancer my commitments to people and the quality of my work have become very intimate, almost sacred measures.
 What I commit to do and when I deliver on that promise is the result of careful research and empathetic negotiation and I sure as hell do not want to disappoint.
 I feel a new level of pride in my work, but also a new level of pressure.
 The layer between my work and its immediate consequences has become thinner and being a procrastinator has led to disappointment.

 My usual methods of weaseling out of procrastination-induced situations—pulling an all-nighter, fakin’ it until makin’ it, finding ungodly amounts of motivation and perseverance in the face of ridicule and failure—are not failsafe anymore.
 Because I am solo, the excuse of doing something “for the team” is gone.
-There is also no manager to impress, no glory to be earned for doing the unimaginable on such last minute.
+There is also no manager to impress, no glory to be earned from doing the unimaginable on such last minute.
 Bravo, me.
 No, it is just me and the fact that I failed.
 And maybe I deserve questioning and punishment.

 My next stage of responding to the situation is a self-imposed downward spiral of self-doubt, regret, and a deep, consuming sadness.
 Because what kind of person am I, if I fail my vocation?!
 Those lows are no comparison to the highs of finishing something last minute.
 I am very okay with trading that adrenaline rush with mental stability and peace.
 Doing stuff last minute and—oh, the hubris—decking myself out with my achievements seems childish now.